A Great Way to use up Pulled Pork

 - 1 Egg (beaten)

-- 1 Tbsp of Lizano Salsa (or Worcester Sauce)
+- 1 tbsp Lizano Sauce (or Worcestershire Sauce)

 - Your Favourite BBQ Rub

-Lay the Jus-Rol pastry sheets out on a clean surface and cut it in half lengthways.
+- Lay the Jus-Rol pastry sheets out on a clean surface and cut them in half lengthways.
 Take the meat mixture and shape it into a sausage shape.
-Place in the centre of one of the halfs and repeat until you have a long snake of meat the length of the pastry.
+Place in the centre of one of the halves and repeat until you have a long snake of meat the length of the pastry.

-Now cut the pastry to the size of sausage roll you want.
+- Now cut the pastry to the size of sausage roll you want.
 I cut them to a size where I got 8 per length.
-Once you have cut them brush with the beatn egg and sprinkle with your favourite BBQ rub.
+Once you have cut them brush with the beaten egg and sprinkle with your favourite BBQ rub.

-Place them in an oven at 180c and cook for around 20-25 minutes until turning a golden brown.
-Remov and then place on a wire rack to cool.
+- Place them in an oven at 180c and cook for around 20-25 minutes until turning a golden brown.
+Remove and then place on a wire rack to cool.